-- A Utah buyer's real estate agent will save you time searching the market for an affordable Utah home that meets a first-time home buyers criteria.
+- A buyer's real estate agent will save you time searching the market for an affordable Utah home that meets a first-time home buyer's criteria.

-- They will view homes with you and provide comparative market analysis.
+- They will view homes with you and provide a comparative market analysis.

 - They will help you explore your financing options, so you make the best mortgage decision.

-- A buyer's real estate agent will negotiate the best possible price for you and take care of all the documentation.
+- A buyer's agent will negotiate the best possible price for you and take care of all the documentation.

 - They will also assist you in finding any home-related services you need.
-Directing you to an expert Utah home inspector, finding the best home insurance company, helping you order the right home warranty for your new home, etc.
+For example, directing you to an expert Utah home inspector, find the best home insurance company, helping you order the right home warranty for your new home, etc.

 So what does a buyer's real estate agent cost?

-A buyer's agent costs you absolutely, nothing!
-A first time home buyer in Utah gets access to an experienced Utah real estate agent for FREE.
+A buyer's agent costs you absolutely nothing!
+A Utah first-time home buyer gets access to an experience Utah real estate agent for FREE.
 How does that work, you ask?
 The home sellers pay the fee for both the listing agent and the buyer's agent.
-So find you a Utah real estate agent and tell them you are ready to buy your first home.
-They will walk you every step of the way to home ownership.
+So find yourself a Utah real estate agent and tell them you are ready to buy your first home.
+They will walk you every step of the way to homeownership.

 It is a good idea to have some money to put towards your new home.
-Typically, depending on the loan program, you will need to have 3%-5% of the purchase price.
-If you have already spoken with a lender to get pre-qualified, they will be able to tell you how much of a down payment you will need to have for the Utah home purchase.
+Typically, depending on the loan program, you will need 3%-5% of the purchase price.
+If you have already spoken with a lender to get prequalified, they will be able to tell you how much of a down payment you will need to have for the Utah home purchase.

 What if I don't have a down payment to put towards my first home?

 Don't fret.
-There are loan programs that will allow first time home buyers 100% financing.
-In Box Elder County, we have a rural housing loan program and a Utah housing loan program that will allow 100% financing.
+There are loan programs that will allow first-time homebuyers 100% financing.
+For example, in Box Elder County, we have a rural housing loan program and a Utah housing loan program that will allow 100% financing.
 However, you can't buy just any home with these loan programs.
-Each loan program has guidelines as to what the home must have in order to fit their specifications.
-Your lender and Utah real estate agent will be able to guide you.
+Each loan program has guidelines as to what the home must have to fit its specifications.
+Again, your lender and Utah real estate agent will be able to guide you.

 What is the absolute minimum I will need to bring in to buy a home?

-If you qualify for a Utah home loan that allows 100% financing, the bare minimum a first time home buyer would need to bring in to purchase the home could be as low as $500.
+If you qualify for a Utah home loan that allows 100% financing, the bare minimum a first-time homebuyer would need to bring in to purchase the home could be as low as $500.
 This is usually the minimum you want to bring in for earnest money.
-Although I have seen as little as $100; however, times have changed, and most Utah buyers offer at least the $500 in earnest money.
+However, buyers are starting to bring in a minimum of $1,000 for earnest money.

 What is earnest money?

 The earnest money deposit is an important part of the home buying process.
-It tells the seller you are a committed first-time home buyer, and it will help to fund your down payment.
-When a buyer's offer is accepted by the seller, the buyer will then write the check to the real estate brokerage to be held in an escrow account.
-If all goes well, the earnest money will go towards your down payment or closing costs.
-However, if the purchase falls through, you can get your earnest money back as long as you have cancelled within your deadlines.
-Your real estate agent, should be able to keep you within your deadlines to ensure you don't lose your earnest money.
+It tells the seller you are a committed first-time homebuyer, and it will help fund your down payment.
+When the seller accepts a buyer's offer, the buyer will write the check to the real estate brokerage to be held in an escrow account.
+If all goes well, the earnest money will go towards your down payment or closings costs.
+However, if the purchase falls through, you can get your earnest money back as long as you have canceled within your deadlines.
+Your real estate agent should be able to keep you within your deadlines to ensure you don't lose your earnest money.

-Home Inspectors evaluate the systems and components inside and outside the home from foundation to roof top.
-Home inspectors further conduct a visual inspection of all accessible areas of the home and report on functionality, wear and tear, safety and maintenance.
+Home inspectors evaluate the systems and components inside and outside the home from foundation to rooftop.
+Home inspectors further conduct a visual inspection of all accessible areas of the home and report on functionality, wear and tear, and safety and maintenance.

 What does a home inspection cost?

 The cost of a professional home inspection is based on the size and age of the home.
-You would want to call your local home inspector to request a quote.
+Therefore, you would want to call your local home inspector to request a quote.
 Typically, when my buyers have chosen to get a home inspection, it costs between $300 and $600, depending on which inspection options they choose.

-A home warranty covers the repair or replacement of common home systems and appliances that fail due to normal wear and tear.
-Depending on the home warranty plan you choose, the plan could cover A/C and heater units, plumbing and electrical systems, and many of your home appliances.
+A home warranty covers repairing or replacing common home systems and appliances that fail due to normal wear and tear.
+Depending on the home warranty plan you choose, the plan could cover A/C and heater units, plumbing and electrical systems, many of your home appliances, and more.

 When making an offer to purchase the home you have chosen, ask the seller to pay for a home warranty.
-The average home warranty costs around $400 and will cover you for a year.
+Home warranties range from about $300-$600 and will cover you for a year.
 After that, you can choose to continue to pay for the home warranty or let it expire.

 Having a home warranty has saved many new homeowners.
 No one enjoys buying a new home only to have the furnace go out after the first week.
-Especially being a first-time home buyer.
+Especially being a first-time homebuyer.
 You never know what might go out after you move in.
-Ask for the home warranty.
-To find out more about home warranties visit our preferred home warranty company's website, Landmark Home Warranty.
+So ask for the home warranty.
+To find out more about home warranties, visit our preferred home warranty company's website, IBEX Home Warranty.

-What I mean by this, is that I suggest you view at least 5 Utah homes before making your decision on which house you would like to make your home.
+What I mean by this is that I suggest you view at least five homes before deciding which house you would like to make your home.
 When I say viewing homes, I am talking about actually walking through the homes in person.

 How do I start my home search?

-To start the Utah home search process, after you have been pre-qualified of course, I recommend beginning your search online.
+To begin your Utah home search process, after you have been pre-qualified, of course, I recommend beginning your search online.
 According to the National Association of Realtors®, 92% of buyers use the internet in some way in the home search process.
-Fifty percent of the home buyers used their mobile device.
+Fifty percent of the home buyers used their mobile devices.

-Search for properties that are in your price range and have most of the features you are looking for.
-Keep in mind that unless you are building your own home you mostly likely won't find everything that you are looking for in your first home.
+Search properties that are in your price range and have most of the features you are looking for.
+Keep in mind that unless you are building your own home, you most likely won't find everything you are looking for in your first home.
 Figure out your needs versus your wants, and search based on your needs.

 Once you have found the home you want to invest in, your professional real estate agent will be able to walk you through the entire buying process.
 Buying your first home doesn't have to be stressful when you have a good agent to guide you.